Skip to main content

 • Open the attic door to allow heat to circulate into the attic.

-• Ensure there is no insulation under your water storage tank in attic.
+• Ensure there is no insulation under your water storage tank in the attic.
 If there is, remove it, so as to allow heat from the house to circulate.

 • Ensure the pipes in your attic and external pipes are properly lagged.
 The more insulation the better.